jyphotography/llm-workshop/README.md

-A simple LLM chatbot that reads internal files from a ealstic search databases.
+A simple LLM chatbot that reads internal files from a elastic search databases.